ar-rostami/updater/README.md

-## Python Download ZIP on Web server and Extract ZIP on Directory
+## Python Download ZIP From Web and Extract ZIP on Directory
 <br/>
 <br/>
 ## Get Start ##<br/>